JRL-CARI-CNR-UNIBS/graph_core/docs/tutorial/tutorial_intro.md

 cnr_logger::TraceLoggerPtr logger = std::make_shared<cnr_logger::TraceLogger>("graph_core_tutorial_loggers",logger_file);
 ```

 3. Define the foo collision checker, a cost function, a sampler, and finally the solver.
-Note that you can rely on [cnr_param](https://github.com/CNR-STIIMA-IRAS/cnr_param) for reading and writing parameters.
-It uses [yaml-cpp](https://github.com/jbeder/yaml-cpp) to read yaml file containing your parameters and it can also interact with the ROS and ROS2 parameter systems.
-See the related repository for more information.
-However, `graph_core` defines a wrapper function to facilitate parameters retrieving.
-[Here](https://github.com/JRL-CARI-CNR-UNIBS/graph_core/blob/master/graph_core/include/graph_core/util.h) you can find the main utilities function defined by `graph_core`.
+   To handle parameters, you can utilize [cnr_param](https://github.com/CNR-STIIMA-IRAS/cnr_param), which leverages [yaml-cpp](https://github.com/jbeder/yaml-cpp) to read parameter values from YAML files. `cnr_param` also integrates with the ROS and ROS2 parameter ecosystems, making it versatile for different applications.
+See the `cnr_param` repository for further details.
+Additionally, `graph_core` provides a wrapper function to simplify parameter retrieval, helping to streamline the setup process.
+You can find the main utility functions offered by `graph_core` [here](https://github.com/JRL-CARI-CNR-UNIBS/graph_core/blob/master/graph_core/include/graph_core/util.h).

 ```cpp
 // Define namespace for parameters retrieving